Skip to main content

 • optimization

-Microtopia is praised for its excellent optimization, showcasing smooth performance and a polished finish without technical issues.
-Players appreciate its innovative gameplay and appealing visual style, making it a standout in the building optimization genre.
-However, the long-term performance with megabases remains to be seen.
+Microtopia is praised for its excellent optimization, showcasing good performance and a polished finish without technical issues.
+Players appreciate its innovative gameplay and appealing visual style, making it a strong recommendation for fans of building optimization games.
+However, the game's performance with larger megabases remains untested.

 • “This is a fully polished finished game with zero technical issues, interesting ideas, lovely visual style, and so far great optimization (can't speak for megabases yet).”